Devastation of Old Markets

 There was an increased demand for consumer goods in the U.S., Japan, and Western Europe.
 Americans moved to large homes in the suburbs.
 They bought new cars and washing machines.

 This also created inequality within wealthy nations.
 Black Americans were often unable to buy a new house or car.
-Racist Jim Crow and redlining1 laws denied them equal opportunities.
+Racist Jim Crow and redlining laws denied them equal opportunities.

 There was also a setback for women’s rights after the war.
-Many women had filled the jobs of men during the war.
+Many women had filled the jobs of men during the war and kept the economy moving with their consumption.
 After the war, they went back to working in the household.
 New tax laws favored households that were dominated by men.
 This made women more dependent on men.

 The period from 1945 to 1970 saw the rebuilding of some of the world’s largest economies.
 One-third of the human population was freed from living under empires.
 However, this period also started the Cold War and the system of dependency.
 Both led to decades of conflict.
 They also created inequalities between rich and poor nations.
 Many of these inequalities continue today.